khys95/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 **Notes**

 - In this installation, dCache will have only one domain, and it will not be connected to a tape system, hence, the values of retention-policy and access-latency are replica and online respectively.
 Additionally, `dcache.broker.scheme = none` tells dCache it is running stand-alone instance with no additional domains.
+- SpaceManager uses space reservation which is by default enabled, but for this minimal installation we change it to false.
 - Authorization is achieved by oidc plugin inside the gplazma component.
-- Our protocol is webdav will allow share, migration, edit, copy, etc. of files.
+- Our protocol, webdav, will allow share, migration, edit, copy, etc. of files.

 We make use of a dCache script to create pool1 in `/srv/dcache/pool-1` and dCache will add this pool to the pool service inside the dCache domain automatically.